pytroll/pytroll-examples/README.md

 Some examples depend on input data that is not publicly available or has not been compiled in to a single download source.
 This is being slowly fixed as solutions are discovered for easily accessing those instruments' data over the internet.

+## Contributing

+If you would like to contribute to these examples please see the [Developer's Guide](https://satpy.readthedocs.io/en/latest/dev_guide/index.html) in `Satpy`

 [1]: http://binder.pangeo.io/badge.svg